-The University encourages accurate and prompt reporting of all criminal actions, emergencies, or other incidents occurring on campus, on other property owned by the University, or on nearby
+The University encourages accurate and prompt reporting of all criminal actions, emergencies, or other incidents occurring on campus, on other property owned by the University, or on nearby public property to the appropriate administrator and appropriate police agencies.
+Such a report is encouraged even when the victim of a crime elects not to make a report or is unable to do so.
 All crimes occurring on or near University property should be reported immediately to the Office of Police and Security.

 The number to contact is 217-545-7777.
 A police officer or security guard is available 24/7.